Calipsoplus/calipsoplus-backend/API.md

 #### Responses

 *  **HTTP 200 OK**: The username/password combination exists, the authentication has succeeded.
-*  **HTTP 401 Unauthorized**: The username/password does not exist, the authentication has not succeeded.
+*  **HTTP 401 Unauthorized**: The username/password combination does not exist, the authentication has not succeeded.
 *  **HTTP 400 Bad Request**: Missing arguments or an error has occurred during processing.

-### Authorization to use privileged resources
+### Authorization to use privileged resources (POST)
 (TODO: is staff)

 ### Umbrella hash validation (POST)